DeutscheSoft/aux-widgets/README.md

 ## Design Goals

 AUX is written in pure JavaScript and has no external dependencies.
-It is supposed to run in browsers which support ECMAScript 5 including IE9.
+It is supposed to run in browsers which support ECMAScript 6.
 AUX was designed to be lightweight and fast while keeping the full flexibility which comes with CSS.
 AUX widgets offer consistent and intuitive APIs.